Open Journal Systems

-Open Journal Systems, also known as OJS, is an open source and free software for the management of peer-reviewed academic journals, created by the Public Knowledge Project, and released under the GNU General Public License.
+Open Journal Systems (OJS) is an open source and free software for the management of peer-reviewed academic journals, created by the Public Knowledge Project, and released under the GNU General Public License.

 History

 Open Journal Systems (OJS) was conceived to facilitate the development of open access, peer-reviewed publishing, providing the technical infrastructure for the presentation of journal articles along with an editorial-management workflow, including article submission, peer-review, and indexing.
 OJS relies upon individuals fulfilling different roles, such as journal manager, editor, reviewer, author, and reader.
 It has a module that supports subscription journals.

 Like other community-based projects such as WordPress, the software has a plugin architecture, which allows new features to be integrated without changing its core codebase.
 Available plugins facilitate indexing in Google Scholar and PubMed Central, publishing RSS/Atom web syndication feeds, and providing COUNTER statistics about online usage, several plugins are curated and directly available for download through its plugin gallery interface.
 OJS is also LOCKSS-compliant, which helps ensure ongoing access to journal contents.
 Third-party plugins include Reading Tools, which point readers to related studies, media stories, and policy documents in open access databases, the Better Password plugin, which forces the users to use strong passwords, and many others freely available in GitHub.
 OJS also provides custom themes, which might be added to the installation through its plugin gallery and a demo installation to experiment its features.